Some choices to keep you warm, dry and comfortable

 We asked shooting coach Ed Solomons for his thoughts …

-“I have a few pairs that I use.
+“I have a few pairs of shooting trousers that I use.
 For me the key thing is that they are lightweight, fully waterproof and can be stored with the minimum of space.
 I’m not using them for insulation so the thinner the better.
 I tend to keep a set in most of my shooting bags so I can slip them on at short notice if the weather starts to come in.”

 On a rainy, sleety day overtrousers can make the difference between an enjoyable day and one to be endured.
 Look for pairs that are easy to pack, with elasticated waists and knee-high zips, which will make them easier to pull on (and off) over boots.